smartanthill/smartanthill2_0/docs/design-documents/reference-implementation/mcu/smartanthill-reference-mcu-software-architecture.rst

       return WAITING_FOR;
     }
     else {
-      //read pin# pd->ack_pin_number just in case
+      //read pin# pc->ack_pin_number just in case
       if(ack_pin != 1) {
-        byte apn = pd->ack_pin_number;
+        byte apn = pc->ack_pin_number;
         byte idx = apn >> 3;
         byte shift = apn & 0x7;
         pins_to_wait[idx] |= (1<<shift);
         pins_values_to_wait[idx] |= (1<<shift);
         return WAITING_FOR;
       }
-      //read data from sensor and fill in "reply buffer" with data,
+      //read data from sensor using pc->reply_pin_numbers[],
+      //  and fill in "reply buffer" with data return 0;
-      //  using pd->reply_pin_numbers[]
-      return 0;
     }
   }

 Such an approach allows Yocto VM to perform proper pausing (with ability for Central Controller to interrupt processing by sending a new command while it didn't receive an answer to the previous one) when long waits are needed.
 It also enables parallel processing of the plugins (TODO: PARALLEL instruction for Yocto VM).

-However, for some plugins (simple ones without waiting at all, or if we're too lazy to write proper state machine), we can use 'dummy state machine', with *MyPluginData* being zero-size and unused, and **plugin_handler()** not taking into account any states at all.
+However, for some plugins (simple ones without waiting at all, or if we're too lazy to write proper state machine), we can use 'dummy state machine', with *MyPluginState* being NULL and unused, and **plugin_handler()** not taking into account any states at all.

 Programming Guidelines